Last Updated on

 New London also boasts a world-class art museum, Connecticut College, and large ferries that roar multiple times a day to Block Island and Greenport, NY.

 The USS Nautilus – the world’s first nuclear propelled submarine is berthed in a museum complex alongside the Naval Base New London.
 A tour there is free, and should be a companion attraction to Mystic Seaport, just five miles away.

-This Getaway takes you from New London/Groton and then six miles down the Connecticut coast to Niantic, which, despite the looming Millstone Nuclear Power Plant, and a dominant train track that mars views and cuts off a tiny Main St. from beaches, was voted Connecticut’s “Fan Favorite” town in 2013.
+This Getaway takes you from New London/Groton and then six miles down the Connecticut coast to Niantic, which, despite the looming Millstone Nuclear Power Plant, and a dominant train track that mars views and cuts off a tiny Main St. from beaches, was once voted Connecticut’s “Fan Favorite” town.
 Find out why.
-(Hint: it’s got one of the most beautifully set B&B’s in New England and a Brigadoon-like river and cove).
+(Hint: it’s got one of the most beautifully set B&B’s in New England.
+And a Brigadoon-like river and cove).

 Things to do in New London, Groton, and Niantic CT

 This somewhat unsung military museum and the first nuclear submarine in the world, adjacent to the Naval Submarine Base New London is is a must-see on the Connecticut Coast.

 It’s no surprise that the first Nuclear Sub was built in Connecticut.
 This New England State is an exemplar of Yankee Ingenuity.
 Key example?
 David Bushnell invented The Turtle, the world’s oldest working submarine, here in 1776.